dennisprangle/dennisprangle.github.io/_posts/2016-06-07-bayesian-inference-by-neural-networks.md

 Over the next few months I'm hoping to spend some time experimenting with their method, and I might post about my experiences in implementing it, if it's amenable to short blog posts!

+**Edit Nov 2016:** I started trying to implement this method but got distracted by new research ideas!
+Also I found George Papamakarious's [theano code](https://github.com/gpapamak/epsilon_free_inference) for this paper.
+Amongst other things, this illustrates how to implement Cholesky products neatly in theano, something I'd have struggled to figure out by myself.
+More generally the [Edward library](http://edwardlib.org/tutorials/mixture-density-network) can implement MDNs using TensorFlow, although I'm not sure if it automates Cholesky products.

 ## Intractable likelihoods

 *Model-based statistics* assumes that the observed data (e.g. deaths from an infectious disease) has been produced from a random distribution or *probability model*.